Are you a STUDENT interesting in taking Dual Credit?

 Students can earn PCC credit in:

-- Lower Division Collegiate courses that count toward a Bachelor's degree in subject areas like Literature, Engineering, History, Math and Music.
+- Courses that count toward a Bachelor’s degree in subject areas like Literature, Engineering, History, Math, and Music.

-Since PCC Dual Credit courses are the result of an alignment between high school and college courses requiring college level work, not all high school courses are eligible.
-Check with your high school counselor to find out which courses at your high school is a part of the PCC Dual Credit program and get a head start on your own college and career preparation!
+Since PCC Dual Credit courses are the result of alignment (and agreement) between the high school and the college, not all high school courses are eligible.
+Check with your high school counselor to find out which courses are part of the PCC Dual Credit program.
+Get a head start on your college and career preparation!